 Warts will be diagnosed by simple observation of the lesions.
 Your doctor may scrape the superficial layer of the wart and check for clotted blood vessels and at times a biopsy may be done.

 Warts disappear naturally but may take months or even years to disappear.
 However, if the plantar warts are causing pain or spreading, they can be treated with different type of chemicals such as salicylic acid, liquid nitrogen to freeze the warts and also by laser treatment.
 Applying salicylic acid once or twice a day will help you to destroy the warts.
 If the warts do not heal then they may be removed surgically.
+Warts can be removed under either local or general anaesthetic in a day surgery or doctor's rooms.
+Which option is chosen depends on the size and number of warts, and your particular medical history.
 Warts can recur even after treatment is used to remove them.

 Other treatments include: